PKcheese/Understructure-AI/README.md

-# Understructure AI — my sketching lab assistant
+# Understructure AI — A tool I built to help me paint better

 I’m an artist trying to sharpen my figure sketches and paintings.
 This project is my personal lab: drop in a reference photo, and it gives me gesture lines, structure overlays, and even a lightweight 3D maquette so I can study underlying forms before I touch pencil to paper.